-LaShawn Warren is a public interest attorney with over 25 years of advocacy experience in advancing civil and human rights policy.
-Most recently she served as executive vice president for government affairs at the Leadership Conference on Civil and Human Rights and the Leadership Conference Education Fund.
-Warren played an integral role in shaping and driving the strategic direction of The Leadership Conference’s multi-issue civil rights policy agenda among elected officials, advocacy groups, and other vital stakeholders.
+Warren is a civil and human rights attorney with over 25 years of experience advocating progressive public policy at every level of government.
+She previously served as executive vice president for government affairs at The Leadership Conference Education Fund and its lobbying arm, The Leadership Conference on Civil and Human Rights.
+Warren played an integral role in shaping and driving the strategic direction of The Leadership Conference on Civil and Human Rights’ multi-issue policy agenda among elected officials, advocacy groups and other vital stakeholders.

-Previously, she served as vice president of the Faith and Progressive Policy Initiative at the Center for American Progress (CAP) where her work focused on the intersection of faith and public policy advocacy.
+Earlier, she served as vice president of the Faith and Progressive Policy Initiative at the Center for American Progress, where her work focused on the intersection of faith and public policy advocacy.
+She promoted progressive policies on religious liberty, social and criminal justice, economic inequality, anti-Muslim bigotry and related issues.

-Prior to CAP, she served as vice president and general counsel for the New Jersey Institute for Social Justice, where she oversaw the legal, policy, communications, and field programming for the organization’s criminal justice, economic development, and civic engagement pillars.
-Before this, she worked as vice president of policy development and programming at the American Constitution Society for Law and Policy.
-Warren also worked as oversight counsel for the U.S. House of Representatives Committee on the Judiciary where she was lead counsel for the committee’s investigation into the U.S. Department of Justice’s civil rights enforcement record.
+As vice president of policy development and programming at the American Constitution Society for Law and Policy, Warren supervised the creation and execution of the group’s national programming.
+On Capitol Hill, she worked as oversight counsel for the U.S. House of Representatives Committee on the Judiciary, where she was lead counsel for the committee’s investigation into the U.S. Department of Justice’s civil rights enforcement record.

 Before assuming her position with the committee, Warren was legislative counsel for civil rights at the Washington legislative office of the American Civil Liberties Union.
 Her duties included serving as the lead legislative strategist for the civil rights community’s successful effort to reauthorize the Voting Rights Act in 2006.
 Her other duties supported ACLU positions on an array of issues, including education equity, racial profiling, employment, housing, domestic violence policy, welfare reform, privacy, international human rights, criminal justice reform and civil rights enforcement.